|

 operation and maintenance.

-The Ute Tribe will manage Project lands as a special use wetland wildlife natural
+The Ute Tribe will manage Project lands as a special

-resource area under the Proclamation of the Tribal Wildlife Advisory Board and Tribal Business
+Proclamation of the Tribal Wildlife Advisory Board

-Committee.
-The Tribe will be funded for operation and maintenance of the LDWP Project.
+for operation and maintenance of the Project.
+Specific

-Conservation and Management Plan that specifies management strategies, habitat developments and
+Plan that specifies management strategies, habitat

-permitted public uses will also be developed.
-The primary management objective will be to restore
+developed.
+The primary management objective will be

-and maintain wildlife habitat.
-Public access will be allowed for uses related to wetland-wildlife resources.
+will be allowed for uses related to wetland-wildlife

-Recreational uses compatible with the overall wildlife habitat goals will be allowed such as fishing, hunting,
+wildlife habitat goals will be allowed such as fishing,

-environmental education, pedestrian use, non-motorized use and wildlife observation.
+non-motorized use and wildlife observation.
+Prohibited

-Prohibited uses would include off-road motorized vehicle use.
+uses would include off-road motorized vehicle use.

 |